-Figure 8: Detected ground points.
+Figure 5: Detected ground points.

 We intend to modify the algorithm to allow for nonconvexity when points are too far apart and an obstacle could be in the way.
 A small change has to be made to the algorithm and special cases taken into account, such as having multiple isolated polygons.

-Figure 9: Identified ground patch.
+3.6 Viewing with VRML For visualisation of the detected ground points a VRML (Virtual Reality Modelling Language) world is generated.
+VRML has become the standard for describing 3D scenes on the Internet.
+A web browser with the appropriate plug-in lets the user see the images from the robots viewpoint, or change the viewpoint and "fly" around the 3D world viewed by the vision system.
+The identified ground plane patch can be mapped onto the 3D scene, as seen in figure 6.